Every Child Who Feels They're "Not Smart Enough" Deserves Someone Who Sees Their Brilliance.

 It began in a Montessori classroom—with children who wouldn't approach the language section.

 Young kids who would gravitate toward every other material in the room but carefully avoid the one area where words lived.
 I could feel it—something kept them away.
 Not defiance.
-Not disinterested.
+Not disinterest.
 Something deeper.

 Fear.
 Shame.
 The quiet belief that "I can't do this."

 Even with Montessori's beautiful kinesthetic materials, some children still couldn't break through.
 And I realized: it wasn't just about the reading, writing, or spelling.
-It was also about the heavy emotions wrapped around those tasks.
+It was about the heavy emotions wrapped around those tasks.

 When you're not good at something—especially something everyone else seems to do easily—it hurts.
 That hurt turns into frustration.
 That frustration turns into avoidance.
 And before you know it, a bright, curious child has decided they're "not good at reading" or worse, "not smart."